 Robert Young of the Gerontology Research Group said the claimed age was “fiction”, “unbelievable” and “in the same category as Sasquatch [“Bigfoot”], the Yeti, and the Loch Ness Monster.”

-He’s been ready to die for a while.
+He’s been ready to die for a while, according to his own words.

 “What I want is to die.
 My grandchildren are all independent,” he told Liputan 6 on Tuesday.